beejjorgensen/bgpython/src/bgpython_chapter_13_file1.md

     return n - 1
 ```

 And now we can make use of that.
-Let's make `start` zero based and try
+Let's make `start` 0-based and try it
-it out.
+out.

 ``` {.py}
         start = one_to_zero(int(args[0]))